The 3 Ingredients To Make Your Kickstarter Campaign a Success

 Most people can see right through someone who is dishonest or scammy.
-You don’t want to come off like a sleazy used car salesman.
+You don’t want to come off like a sleazy used car salesman (no offence meant to the honest car salespeople out there!).
 So, show them your true self and demonstrate how you will bring this product to life, along with how it will make their own life better.

 But what if you’re a bit different or have a goofy personality?
 Even better.
 People will find it charming and might even relate to you.
 They will be able to tell that you are genuine and that you’re being yourself, not someone else.

 It’s sometimes difficult for a person to part with their money for something they have yet to try and don’t know if they will like.
 This is compounded by the fact that backing a project on Kickstarter does involve risk.